emlinking/python-mwchatter/README.md

 I (emlinking) have made some modifications to accomodate parsing Chinese Wiki Talk Pages, in addition to English ones.

+## Files added by emlinking
+- test/multilingual_test.py: run to test parsing of English and non-English pages
+- test/print_test_result.py: show section of a parsed test page

 ## Basic use ##
     import wikichatter as wc